RaviG2022/portfolio/README.md

 # Hi there! 👋

-I'm a Full Stack Developer specializing in building robust web applications and APIs.
+I am Ravi Patel and I'm a Full Stack Developer specializing in building robust web applications and APIs.
 With expertise in both PHP/Laravel and Node.js ecosystems, I create scalable solutions for complex business problems.

 ## 💼 Technical Skills